 When we write some code, its structure and style show our sincerity and dedication towards our work.
 If you are writing in a particular manner from starting, it is very difficult to change the style.
-Programming is an ART and if you have started programming recently choose a coding style and stick to it.
+Programming is an art, and if you have started programming recently, choose a coding style and stick to it.
 In no time, it will become your habit, and your unconscious mind trains itself to use that particular style.
 How you write code is a personal choice, but you have to follow some industry standards already set by master programmers.
-Your style of writing code should be consistent across all projects, and you should avoid changing if you are comfortable with it.
+Your style of writing code should be consistent across all projects, and you should avoid changing it if you are comfortable with it.

 Coding styles are made up of decisions we take during code writing.
-These decisions involve
+These decisions involve: